jinscript/CarND-LaneLines-P1/README.md

     3. remove outliers with outstanding position

-        Since all remaining line have similar slope, I use mid points of the indicator of line position.
+        Since all remaining line have similar slope, I use mid point of a line as the indicator of its position.
 I removed all lines with x value not in the range of mean ± 2 * std.

     4. average all remaining lines and generate the final line